 There is, finally, a lesson here for the individual who wishes to avoid being stereotyped: If you want others to see you as sui generis, you must first see yourself that way.
 An extreme individualist would avoid the realm of sociocultural connotation as much as possible, and might therefore end up looking quite conventional.

 Although it seems to me that some of Mr. Dalrymple’s conclusions depend on attributing a false determinacy to ambiguous symbols, I think his essay is an important and humane corrective to the misuse of statistics as a guide to interpersonal dealings.
-A word in this connection about everybody’s favorite thought experiment, “Whom would you rather meet in a dark alley?”
+In this connection, a word now about the much-abused thought experiment “Whom would you rather meet in a dark alley?”

 There are two ways of approaching that question.
-The first is to make statistical arguments about what a certain type of person is likely to do.
-This amounts to applying inductive methods to human beings and studying them as pieces of mechanism.
-If the resulting conclusions are supposed to guide our conduct, it is the actual likelihood of some outcome that matters, not the mere existence of a statistically significant correlation.
-There are all kinds of statistically significant correlations we ignore because the likelihoods associated with them in any particular case are too low to worry about.
-For example, there is a statistically significant correlation between rock-climbing and falling to one’s death, but the likelihood of falling to one’s death is low enough that rock climbers practice their sport regardless.
+The first is to make statistical arguments about what a certain type of person is likely to do in a certain type of situation.
+If the resulting conclusions are supposed to guide our conduct, it is the actual probability of some outcome that matters, not the mere existence of a statistically significant correlation.
+There are all kinds of statistically significant correlations we ignore because the probabilities associated with them in any particular case are too low to worry about.
+For example, there is a statistically significant correlation between rock-climbing and falling to one’s death, but the probability of falling to one’s death is low enough that rock climbers practice their sport regardless.
 This is not irrational.
-What would be irrational is to live your life in a state of paranoia about even very small likelihoods.
+What would be irrational is to live your life in a state of paranoia about even very small probabilities.

 If there is a statistically significant correlation between demographic group and crime, we could adopt a vague principle of “extra caution” in our dealings with members of the group, but we must admit that we have no idea how likely even the hypothetical average member is to commit a crime in some particular situation, let alone the actual human being who stands before us.
 Nor can we say how much likelier he is than some other type of person to commit a crime in that situation.
 We have simply translated the demographic correlation into an abstract character trait such as “prone to violence,” predicated the trait of everyone in the group, and let our imagination run wild about what someone “prone to violence” might do.
 There is nothing scientific about this.
 It is not statistical common sense.
 It is a pretext for prejudice.

-There is an underlying point about the crudeness of using social-scientific methods to predict the conduct of individuals.
-Even if we had statistics that controlled for the myriad situational factors, different people could not be expected to act the same way in the same situation.
-This is true in principle if determinism is false.
+There is an underlying point here about the crudeness of using social-scientific methods to predict the conduct of individuals.
+Even if we had statistics that controlled for the myriad situational factors, different people could not be expected to act the same way in the same type of situation.
+This is true in principle if it is false that human conduct is causally determined.
 If determinism is true, the causal explanation of conduct will have to be given in terms of neurobiological descriptions of particular brains.
 This is almost unfathomably remote from social science, and even from most of biology.
 It is also inapplicable to our actual dealings with one another, unless we devise a way to go around filming people’s brains with real-time neural video cameras.

 Statistics play a part in establishing the dark-alley fear, but it is small and informal: Your awareness that there is a lot of crime in the neighborhood makes you worry about being a crime victim.
-For reasons similar to those discussed above, a calculation of the likelihood of crime here and now would yield a very low probability and depend on a great number of simplifying assumptions (though not nearly so many as are involved in attempts to predict the conduct of persons).
-But really you are not thinking statistically about the likelihood of crime here and now.
+For reasons similar to those discussed above, a calculation of the probability of crime here and now would yield a very small number and depend on a great many simplifying assumptions (though not nearly so many as are involved in attempts to predict the conduct of persons).
+But really you are not thinking statistically about the probability of crime here and now.
 Rather, as you walk down the dark alley, you say to yourself, “My, what a fine place to mug someone . . .”
 This way of thinking is fundamentally imaginative and interpersonal, not empirical and quantitative.

 A frisson of fear may then run through you if you hear footsteps, but you feel it before you know whose footsteps they are.
 This “before” is important.
 It implies that the identity of the individual has only a negative function: It does not establish your fear — the dark alley does that — and can only diminish it.
 (If you see the person before hearing his footsteps, your frisson is due simply to seeing someone rather than to the particulars of his identity.
 These things are conceptually distinct even if there is no perceptible delay between seeing someone and noticing the particulars.)